 Can my dog get high?

 Yes, dogs can get high if they consume marijuana.
 While a human will understand what they signed up for when they ingest marijuana, a dog does not understand the psychoactive effects and can become very sick.
-If your pet does ingest marijuana and experiences any adverse effects, please seek veterinarian help immediately.
+If your pet does ingest marijuana and experiences any adverse effects, please seek veterinary help immediately.

 Will CBD oil make my pet sick?

 No, CBD is safe and non-toxic for your dog.
-It is the THC in marijuana that has the psychoactive effects.
-CBD, by its nature is extremely low in THC.
+It is the THC in marijuana that has psychoactive effects.
+CBD, by its nature, is extremely low in THC.
 If you chose to give CBD to your pet, look for one that is THC free.
 The team at PetAlive is currently developing new CBD products that will be available in April.